sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="createchilddomain"></a>
 # **CreateChildDomain**
-> void CreateChildDomain (string childAuthKey, AddChildDomain addChildDomain)
+> void CreateChildDomain (string childIdentifier, AddChildDomain addChildDomain)

 Create a domain for a child account